What is personal data?

 - those which allow a natural person to be identified indirectly (telephone number, vehicle license plate, social security number, postal or email address, voice, images, etc.)

 The term “personal data” therefore covers a wide range of information, from a CRM database to a website cookie.

 Personal data processing

 What is a personal data processing?

-“Processing” is the generic term used in the GDPR to refer to any operation on personal data.
-Indeed, the GDPR applies to the processing of personal data.
+“Processing” is the generic term used in the GDPR to refer to any operation performed on personal data.

 - modification / rectification